11. Matrices and Other Arraysļ

 more efficiently than relying on `%*%`.

-Note that we can omit the second argument and get
+We can omit the second argument and get

-\(\mathbf{A}^T \mathbf{A}\) and \(\mathbf{A} \mathbf{A}\), respectively
+\(\mathbf{A}^T \mathbf{A}\) and \(\mathbf{A} \mathbf{A}\), respectively.

 crossprod(c(1, 1)) # Euclidean norm squared